trueos/pcbsd/src-qt5/docs/update.rst

 Beginning with PC-BSD® 10.2, plugins can be used to install a pre-configured, isolated application into its own jail.
 A `jail <https://en.wikipedia.org/wiki/FreeBSD_jail>`_ provides a very light-weight, operating system-level virtualization.
 A jail is similar to running an independent instance of FreeBSD on the same hardware, without all of the overhead usually associated with virtualization.
 Jails are usually created for running applications or services.
-For example, you could host your own web or mail server on your desktop system without affecting your desktop applications or data.
+For example, you could host your own media server on your desktop system without affecting other installed applications or your data.
 Each jail has its own IP address, running processes, and users.
 Whatever happens in that jail does not affect your operating system or other jails running on the PC-BSD® system.

 Plugins use `iocage <https://github.com/iocage/iocage>`_ for managing jails using either the AppCafe® GUI or :command:`iocage` command line utility. iocage was specifically designed for jail management on systems formatted with the ZFS filesystem.
 It stores its configuration as a ZFS property rather than using a configuration file.

+To create, delete, and manage plugins within AppCafe®, click the "Plugins" tab.
+This will change the entries in the top blue menu bar to the following:

+* **Home:** used to return to the Plugins home page.

+* **Installed Plugins:** lists the available plugins.
+The "download" and red "x" icons indicate which plugins are already installed.

+* **Configuration:** used to configure the range of IP addresses available for use by plugins.

+* **System Apps:** used to return to the main AppCafe® page so that you can manage packages and PBIs.

+* **Status:** this tab appears if you have installed or uninstalled any software and contains the logs for each action.

-To create, delete, and manage plugins, click the "Plugins" tab.
-The first time you use plugins, the screen shown in Figure 7.1g will prompt you to configure the range of IP addresses on your network that you will reserve for plugins.
+The first time you use plugins, the "Configuration" tab shown in Figure 7.1g will prompt you to configure the range of IP addresses on your network that you will reserve for plugins.

 **Figure 7.1g: Initial Plugins Configuration**